Kagayakashi/bpmsys_xml_api_lib_v1/README.md

 # sbapi_lib v1.0
-Библиотека для формирования XML и последующей отправки запроса по API в  SimBASE
+php lib to forming XML for send api request into SimBASE

-Нужно подключить start.php и использовать класс execute.
+To start need to include start.php and use Execute class.